MicroStrategy/rest-api-docs/docs/common-workflows/administration/migrations/migrations-in-workstation/edit-migrations-and-migration-groups.md

 ## Troubleshooting

 - If the Library server cannot connect to the database, you may receive the following error:
-  - The API requires MicroStrategy Storage Service.
+  - The API requires Strategy Storage Service.
 Please contact your administrator.
   - This can occur due to the following reasons:
     - Database is not running
     - Database version is lower than required